LuminaryWorks/identity/LOCAL_DEV_DOCKER.md

 Optional private mirror (team registry):

-1. Mirror the four images to your GHCR/Harbor.
+1. Mirror the three images to your GHCR/Harbor.
 2. Override in `docker-compose.override.yml`:

 ```yaml